ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Ultimately bought

 This model combines CLICK and BUY events.
-It suggests alternative products, which customers purchased after they clicked on the selected product.
+It suggests alternative products, which customers purchased after they clicked the selected product.
 It therefore provides a "matching factor" of searching and purchasing.
 In contrast to the "Also purchased" model, it recommends products that are related but not purchased together.
 This model is the best choice to suggest alternative products for their search.
 For example, when a user finds a book and on the product page this exact same book is being recommended, it means that other users with the same interest purchased this book (and not others),